danilolr/puppeteer-robot/MCP.md

 }
 ```

+For `puppeteer` robots, the command runs in the backend Puppeteer context and can use `page`, `browser`, `filePath`, and `downloadUrl`.

+For `chrome-extension` robots, the command runs in the selected Chrome tab page context and can use page globals such as `window` and `document`.
+It does not expose Puppeteer objects such as `page` or `browser`.

-This tool can execute arbitrary JavaScript in the Puppeteer context.
+This tool can execute arbitrary JavaScript.
 Prefer the specific tools above for common actions, and expose this tool only to trusted MCP clients.

 Important: do not wrap the command in an async IIFE like `(async () => { ... })()`.
 The API already runs the command inside an async function, so commands should use `await` directly: